plungepool/wiki-dot-plungepool-dot-dev/src/my_music.md

 ## selected music projects.

-[[freeware]] - A new and upcoming project combining metal, electronics, and societal collapse.
+[[freeware_fyi]] - A new and upcoming project combining hardcore, electronics, and societal collapse.
 2022 to present.

 [kara's walk home](https://karaswalkhome.mortgage/music) - Emo and indie rock band since 2014, now on hiatus as of 2022.